Birdwatching in Kenya and Wildlife Tour

 A deposit will secure your place on the tour, with full payment due 8 weeks before the tour starts.
 Terms and Conditions apply, we'll give you all the info during the inquiry process.

-In 2020 we are celebrating our 30th year of running birding and wildlife safaris in Africa.
+In 2020 we celebrated our 30th year of running birding and wildlife safaris in Africa.
 So we have plenty of experience in the game, and pride ourselves in creating incredible wildlife holiday experiences for our clients from across the globe.
 We offer quality wildlife experiences through set-departure and custom safaris, guided by fun and experienced birding and wildlife guides.
 Like our motto says, "you'll want to return to Africa with us time and time again!"
 See more on our website.

 This tour carries a dual focus, with both birds and mammals as the core focus, so it will suit anyone with an interest in natural history, as well as birders (of all levels of skill) and photographers.